asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 But Sergio was absolutely right, a second look into the specification, `servers` are defined using [Servers Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serversObject), which are defined using a map of [Server Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serverObject)s. **NOT** `Server Object | Reference Object` as I expected.

-### But why did tooling allow it?!
 So after that, we started to realize, that there is quite a big difference when and where Reference Objects are allowed.
 For the full list of discrepancies, check out [spec #650](https://github.com/asyncapi/spec/issues/650).

 A quick side note, when I say tooling allowed it, I mean the [JS Parser](https://github.com/asyncapi/parser-js), as most of our tooling directly depend upon this library to parse and interact with AsyncAPI documents.

+### But why did tooling allow it?!

 So back to my own experience, why was I so sure that the tooling allowed for me to use Reference Objects for servers?

-Well, as it turns out, it is because that the underlying parser bundles references before it validates the AsyncAPI document.
+Well, as it turns out, it is because that the underlying parser, bundles references before it validates the AsyncAPI document.
 This means that if I defined my AsyncAPI document such as:

 ```yaml
 asyncapi: '2.2.0'